-We recognize advertising expense when incurred as a component of selling, general and administrative expense.
-Advertising expenses totaled \$83 million and \$131 million for the three months ended March 31, 2021 and 2020, respectively.
+We recognize advertising expense when incurred as a component of "Selling, general and administrative expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+Advertising expenses totaled \$119 million and \$83 million for the three months ended March 31, 2022 and 2021, respectively.